Jared Goff to miss Rams’ season finale after thumb surgery

 Goff hasn’t missed a game due to injury in his five-year NFL career, sitting out just one game when McVay rested his starters in the 2017 regular-season finale.
 He injured his thumb when he hit his hand on the helmet of Seattle defensive end Benson Mayowa in the second half of the Rams’ 20-9 loss to the Seahawks last Sunday.

 Goff played the rest of the game with the injury, but had surgery to insert screws in his thumb on Monday.

-Wolford has spent the past two seasons with the Rams after a solid season in the Alliance of American Football.
-The Wake Forest product was the third-stringer behind Goff and Bortles last season before moving up to the No. 2 job this year.
+Goff had to be persuaded to have surgery instead of toughing it out this week, McVay said.

+“He actually should be available, if we’re able to handle business, for the playoffs — which is pretty amazing,” McVay said.
+“You’ve got to make sure that sometimes you help make the decision or help paint a picture of why this is the smart thing for the longevity of your career, and not just be short-sighted.”

-Wolford never got any game action this season with the Rams, but his coaches and teammates appear confident in his ability to handle a starring role.
-Wolford spends his weeks with the scout team impersonating the Rams’ opponents’ quarterbacks, from Kyler Murray to Jimmy Garoppolo.
+Wolford never got any action in his first 31 games with the Rams, but his coaches and teammates appear confident in his ability to handle a starring role.
+The 6-foot-1 Wolford, who is significantly smaller and more mobile than Goff, spends his weeks with the scout team impersonating the Rams’ opponents’ quarterbacks, from Kyler Murray to Jimmy Garoppolo.

+“We’ve got a great guy in John Wolford,” running back Malcolm Brown said.
+“Not just me, but the entire team has confidence in him.
+I know John will be prepared for it.”

 Goff is 10th in the NFL with 3,952 yards passing with 20 touchdowns and 13 interceptions.
 He has been in a slump over the past six games, throwing for 1,505 yards with seven touchdowns and seven interceptions.